-Researchers from across the country have published at least 175 empirical studies on the effectiveness of private school choice programs.
+Researchers from across the country have published at least 187 empirical studies on the effectiveness of private school choice programs.
 For most, that's an overwhelming amount of literature to tackle.

-That's why we are excited to bring you the EdChoice Study Guide, an annually updated guide to the available research on private school choice programs in America.
+That's why we are excited to bring you the EdChoice Study Guide, a resource updated annually exploring available research on private school choice programs in America.
 In this guide, you'll learn what the body of rigorous research says about school choice's effect on:

 - Participant Test Scores

 - Participant Attainment

 - Parent Satisfaction

 - Public School Students' Test Scores

 - Students' Civic Values and Practices

 - Racial and Ethnic Integration in Schools

 - Taxpayers, State Budgets and Public School Districts (Fiscal Effects)

+- School Safety